 Follow the steps below, and you’ll be streaming with a buddy in no time!

-Enabling NDI usage in Skype enables you to add remote video feeds as a source in Streamlabs OBS.
+Enabling NDI usage in Skype enables you to add remote video feeds as a source in Streamlabs Desktop.

 METHOD 1: NDI SOURCES FROM SKYPE